5G Technology

 5G requires data centers, fiber, cell towers, and small cells

-The triangular chart below, from the International Telecommunications Union, is often used to explain the primary features that make up 5G technology (enhanced capacity, low latency, and enhanced connectivity) and the potential applications of these features.
+The chart below is often used to explain the primary features that make up 5G technology (enhanced capacity, low latency, and enhanced connectivity) and the potential applications of these features.

 Features that make up 5G technology: enhanced capacity, low latency, and enhanced connectivity, and the potential applications of these features